andrasq/node-qmock/Readme.md

 ## qmock.spyOnce( object, methodName [,override] )

 One-shot spy:  spy on the function or method like `qmock.spy()`, but `restore` the original after the first call.
-Functions cannot be restored, only methods can.

 Mock Timers API
 ---------------

-`mockTimers` overrides the system setImmediate, setTimeout, etc calls with mock work-alikes.  `unmockTimers` restores the system timers.
+`mockTimers` overrides the system setImmediate, setTimeout, etc calls with mock work-alikes that trigger under user control.  `unmockTimers` restores the system timers.

 ## qmock.mockTimers( )